From 2001 to 2007, potential customers would pretty much make a decision on the spot, or fairly close to it, for the most part.

 In the “golden years” that I have referred to above, I would close jobs easily because 1) customers had more disposal income, 2) it was quite hard to even get quotes from contractors; and 3) the spread between my price and that of others was smaller.

-What happens now is that potential customers take much longer to make a decision as they have to justify to themselves paying what appears to be an extra premium to have me do their work.
+What happens now is that a segment of potential clients take longer to make a decision as they have to justify to themselves paying what appears to be a premium to have me do their work.

 But in fact, many times, I’m not more expensive at all: I’m simply pricing the job so the result is what I consider a professional outcome, whereas much of my competition might charge 1/2 the price for half-time spent to produce what constitutes, in my opinion, an abortion.
 (There’s no need for me to chew my words, is there?)

-So they charge the same per week, or slightly less, but the outcome suffers greatly.
+So a fair percentage of them charge the same per week, or slightly less, but the outcome suffers greatly.

-My biggest challenge is to remain believable when I claim that when I’m done with the work, your house will look as though “time has only kissed it” — meaning that the brickwork will be so harmonious so as to appear to have aged gracefully and never have required restoration.
+My biggest challenge is to remain believable when I make my claim to you that, upon conclusion of the project, your house will look as though “time has only kissed it” — meaning that the brickwork will be harmonious to a degree such that it will appear as though it aged gracefully and never required restoration.

-And so that’s why I’m saying that, in the current market reality, you most likely will try not to hire me when you go through the process of getting repointing estimates and are getting a wide range of prices to repoint your house from many contractors who are hungry and more than eager to shove a quote in your hands.
+That is why I’m saying that, in the current market reality we find ourselves in at the time of writing in 2016, you most likely will try not to hire me when going through the process of getting pointing estimates and are getting a wide range of prices to repoint your house from several (or many!) contractors who are hungry and more than eager to shove a quote in your hands.

-But if you are a stickler for having brick mortar replacement work that truly matches the original, and if you do your due diligence, you then very well may find that I’m indeed your best option.
+But if you are a stickler for having brick mortar replacement work that truly matches the original (and is in fact art in its own right), and if you do your due diligence, you then very well may find yourself in that cohort who ultimately realize that I’m indeed their best option.

 And if, for some reason, I think I’m not the right contractor for you, I’ll be the first one to let you know.